Meet Youth Policy Institute’s

 In addition to his role with YPI, Bogen is currently active in the development of New Village Girls Academy charter school located in Los Angeles’ Rampart neighborhood, serves as director of St. Anne’s Maternity Home, and is a trustee of the Weingart Foundation.

 “For those of us who have enjoyed in full measure the benefits of a fine education and the business, cultural, and natural riches of our country, I believe it is appropriate to do what we can to make the same opportunities available for young people who have the least of family and community resources.”

 CEO | Shout!
 Factory

-Richard Foos has been in the entertainment business for more than 35 years, starting with a small record store named Rhino Records that he eventually grew into an audio label with well over $100 million dollars in annual revenue.
-He and his partner, Harold Bronson, sold Rhino to Time Warner in 1998.
+Richard Foos has been in the entertainment business for more than 45 years, starting with a small record store named Rhino Records, which he eventually grew into an audio label with well over $100 million in annual revenue.
+He and his partner Harold Bronson sold Rhino to Time Warner in 1998.
 In 2003, Richard and his partners started a new company, Shout!
 Factory.
 Shout! specializes in creating unique products comprised of classic, contemporary, and cult TV series and feature films, animation, live music, comedy specials, and documentaries.
-Richard serves as Chairman Emeritus for Little Kids Rock and is also on the boards of The Nation Institute, Government Accountability Project, and other nonprofits that make a strong commitment to social progress.
+Richard serves as chairman emeritus for Little Kids Rock and is also on the boards of The Nation Institute, Government Accountability Project, and other nonprofits that make a strong commitment to social progress.